Should Pesto be Made in a Food Processor or Pestle and Mortar?

 The third reason you should shun a food processor or immersion blender is because the blade action of electric appliances shears olive oil into microscopic droplets.
 This causes the release of compounds called polyphenols, which will turn your oil, and therefore your whole sauce, bitter.
 Using a pestle and mortar doesn't do this.

-Even if these rational arguments haven’t convinced you to dust off your pestle and mortar, we can guarantee you that your sauce will taste better simply because you’ve made it with your own bare hands.
+Even if these rational arguments haven't convinced you to dust off your pestle and mortar, we can guarantee that your sauce will taste better simply because you've made it with your bare hands.